 Digital Video is the most effective online marketing tool with nearly 4 billion internet users worldwide.
 Almost 100 million people watch videos online every day and more than 50% of businesses rate video as the type of content with the best ROI.
 If you take into account that 80% of YouTube's views are from outside the U.S. then that means a lot of global consumers spending a lot of time browsing for software, products, music, etc. This has led to an increase in the demand for some of those videos to be localized for international consumption.

 When you have been in your specific industry for any amount of time, acronyms and abbreviations begin to creep up in your everyday speech.
 This is because you know what they are meant to represent in your industry and in your own organization, and that your colleagues will understand what you say.
-Acronyms and abbreviations exist in all areas of life from Medicine to Religion.
+Acronyms and abbreviations exist in all areas of life from medicine to religion, but can complicate document translation, among other types of localization.

 But why do we tend to use acronyms and abbreviations so often?